xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/configuration.md

 published: true
 ---

 After the addon has been installed and enabled, it needs to be configured.
-The module configuration settings can be accessed via the Settings link below the product name on the Installed Modules list:
+The addon configuration settings can be accessed via the Settings link below the product name on the Installed Addons list:

 ![]({{site.baseurl}}/attachments/9666738/9634072.png)